IlanLey/AlgoCard/README.md

 ## Notes

-React hooks were a difficult concept
+React hooks were a difficult concept to understand.
+I am going to need more practice with that moving forward.

 ## License